-The Family Homelessness & Eviction Prevention Supplement (FHEPS), formerly known as the Family Eviction Prevention (FEPS), is a housing supplement to help families that are moving from homeless shelters to permanent housing or are in danger of losing their current housing by providing rental support for up to five years.
+FHEPS, formerly known as Family Eviction Prevention (FEPS), is a housing supplement to help families that are moving from homeless shelters to permanent housing or are in danger of losing their current housing by providing rental support for up to five years.

-FHEPS applications can be filed through specific legal providers and community-based organizations (CBOs) in each borough.
+FHEPS applications can be filed through shelter staff or designated legal providers and community-based organizations (CBOs) in each borough.
 To get a referral, tenants can visit their public assistance center or Housing Court Liaison.
 Click here for a list of CBOs

 There are two types of FHEPS:

 1. FHEPS (A) To Stay – For families who are still in their current home, but are at risk of getting evicted.
 It helps families stay in the home by paying a rent supplement each month, it also covers up to $9,000 in rent arrears (possibly more in some cases).

 2. FHEPS (B) To Move – For families who are living in a Human Resources Administration (HRA) and Department of Homeless Services (DHS) shelter who have been evicted within the last 12 months of entering shelter or to all other eligible families within 12 months of their eviction.

 - Families must include a child 18 years of age or younger (a child of 19 years of age or younger who is enrolled full-time in high school or a vocational or technical program or a pregnant woman)

 - AND you must either have an active Cash Assistance (CA) case